-The following table sets forth information concerning our executive officers, including their ages as of March 31, 2015.
-Biographical information for our President and Chief Executive Officer and director, Remy Luthringer, PhD, is included above with the director biographies under the caption "Directors continuing in office until the 2016 Annual Meeting."
+The following table sets forth information concerning our executive officers, including their ages as of March 31, 2016.
+Biographical information for our President and Chief Executive Officer and director, Remy Luthringer, Ph.D., is included above with the director biographies under the caption "Nominees for Election for a Three-Year Term Expiring at the 2019 Annual Meeting."

-Name Age Position Remy Luthringer, PhD 54 President, Chief Executive Officer and Director GeoffRace 54 Executive Vice President and Chief Financial Officer Joseph Reilly 40 Vice President and Chief Operating Officer Frederick Ahlholm 49 Vice President and Chief Accounting Officer Mark Levine 42 Vice President, General Counsel and Secretary
+Name Age Position Remy Luthringer, Ph.D.
+55 President, Chief Executive Officer and Director Geoffrey Race 55 Executive Vice President, Chief Financial Officer and Chief Business Officer Joseph Reilly 41 Senior Vice President and Chief Operating Officer Frederick Ahlholm 50 Senior Vice President and Chief Accounting Officer Mark Levine 43 Senior Vice President, General Counsel and Corporate Secretary

-Geoff Race has provided services to us since July 2010, first as a consultant and then as an employee beginning in May 2014.
-Mr. Race was named our Executive Vice President and Chief Financial Officer in March 2014.
-From June 2010 to November 2013, he served as the Chief Executive Officer and acting Chief Financial Officer of Funxional Therapeutics Ltd., a clinical stage pharmaceutical company which was spun out of Cambridge University, UK.
-Funxional Therapeuties' lead program was sold to Boehringer Ingelheim in 2012.
-Prior to that he served as Chief Financial Officer of the PanGenetics Group, an antibody development company, from September 2006 to May 2010 and Chief Executive Officer from May 2010 to March 2011.
-PanGenetics II 0 BV was sold to Abbot Laboratories in December 2009.
-From August 2003 to April 2006, Mr. Race served as Chief Executive Officer of CareX SA, a French biopharmaceutical company specializing in the discovery and development of drugs to treat metabolic diseases.
-Mr. Race was also CEO of Adprotech Ltd, a spin-out from Smithkline Beecham, from December 2000 to May 2003 and CFO of Bioprocessing Ltd, a chromatography reagent developer, from May 1997 to March 2000 which was sold to Millipore Inc. Mr. Race is a Fellow of the Institute of Chartered Management Accountants and holds an M.B.A. from Durham University Business School (UK).
+Geoffrey Race has provided services to us since July 2010, first as a consultant and then as an employee beginning in May 2014 as Executive Vice President and Chief Financial Officer.
+Mr. Race was named our Chief Business Officer in January 2016.
+Prior to joining Minerva, Mr. Race served as the Chief Executive Officer and acting Chief Financial Officer of Funxional Therapeutics Ltd., a clinical stage pharmaceutical company which was spun out of Cambridge University, UK, from June 2010 to November 2013.
+Mr. Race is a Fellow of the Institute of Chartered Management Accountants and earned his M.B.A. from Durham University Business School (UK).

 Joseph Reilly has served as an employee since January 2014 and was named our Chief Operating Officer in July 2014.
-Prior to joining Minerva, Mr. Reilly was Vice President and Head of Commercial Strategy and Operations at Genzyme, a Sanofi pharmaceutical company, from August 2012 to December 2013.
-In more than a decade at Genzyme, he also served as Vice President of Global Business Operations from July 2011 to August 2012, Vice President of Commercial Operations in the Personalized Genetic Health Division from March 2010 to July 2011 and Vice President of Business Unit Finance from November 2007 to March 2010.
-He earned a B.S. in Finance at Boston College and his M.S. in Finance from the Wallace E. Carroll Graduate School of Management at Boston College.
+Mr. Reilly was named Senior Vice President in May 2015.
+Prior to joining Minerva, Mr. Reilly served as Vice President and Head of Commercial Strategy and Operations at Genzyme, a Sanofi pharmaceutical company, from August 2012 to December 2013.
+He earned his B.S. in Finance at Boston College and his M.S. in Finance from the Wallace E. Carroll Graduate School of Management at Boston College.

 Frederick Ahlholm has provided services to us since January 2014, first as a consultant and then as an employee beginning in June 2014.
-Mr. Ahlholm was named our Vice President and Chief Accounting Officer in July 2014.
-Prior to joining Minerva, from 2010 to 2013, Mr. Ahlholm served as Vice President Finance and also as Chief Accounting Officer for Amarin Corporation plc, a commercial biopharmaceutical company.
+Mr. Ahlholm was named our Vice President and Chief Accounting Officer in July 2014, and was named Senior Vice President in May 2015.
+Prior to joining Minerva, from 2010 to 2013, Mr. Ahlholm served as Vice President of Finance and also as Chief Accounting Officer for Amarin Corporation, a commercial biopharmaceutical company.
 Mr. Ahlholm is a CPA and earned his BBA at the University of Notre Dame.

-Mark Levine has served as our Vice President and General Counsel since August 2014 and as our Secretary since September 2014.
-Prior to joining Minerva, Mr. Levine served as Assistant General Counsel at athenahealth, Inc. from 2011 to 2014, Associate General Counsel at Clinical Data, Inc. from 2006 to 2011, Senior Legal Counsel at Wheelabrator Technologies, Inc. from 2001 to 2006, and Associate General Counsel at Xpedior Incorporated from 2000 to 2001.
-Mr. Levine was also a corporate associate at Goulston & Storrs from 1998 to 2000 and a corporate associate at The Stolar Partnership from 1997 to 1998.
-Mr. Levine earned a B.A. in political science from Binghamton University, SUNY and a J.D. from Washington University School of Law in St. Louis.
+Mark Levine joined Minerva as Vice President and General Counsel in August 2014, and has served as our Corporate Secretary since September 2014 and as Senior Vice President since May 2015.
+Prior to joining Minerva, Mr. Levine served as Assistant General Counsel at athenahealth, Inc. from 2011 to 2014, and Associate General Counsel at Clinical Data, Inc. from 2006 to 2011.
+Mr. Levine earned his B.A. in political science from Binghamton University, SUNY, and his J.D. from Washington University School of Law in St. Louis.